KTensor/KBrain/README.md

-# Neural Net Test
+# KBrain

-Testing some neural networks
+a neural network library